Corrade/OW-workshop/README.md

 ## Notes
 ### Motivation
-You can't hit effects with the raycast actions, so to implement the hitscan detection of spheres another way I'd imagine you'd have to use raymarching.
-That's bound to create small delays and pollute the inspector.
-This method is only one action.
+You can't hit effects with the raycast actions, so to implement the hitscan detection of spheres I'd imagine you'd either use raymarching or this method.
+Raymarching is bound to use loops, which create small delays, pollute the inspector and complicate situations where multiple objects have to be checked.
+This method is simply one action that returns either `True` or `False` for hit/not hit.
+It's far cleaner and reduces the task of considering multiple objects to a simple filtered array.